Zanderthegreat12/UW-Roomie/reports/report7.md

 - Fix log out so that it clears old log in data.
 - Fix textbox limit for email.
 - Add something to edit contact info in profile
-- Add create user form authentication (make sure its a valid discord/email)
+- Add create user form authentication (make sure it's a valid discord/email)
     - At this point in time no way to truly verify.
 - Disable back to home button when taking the survey for the first time.